dlab-berkeley/Python-Fundamentals-Legacy/README.md

 To run these lessons in the cloud, click this button:
 [![Binder](http://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/dlab-berkeley/python-fundamentals/master)

+To run these lessons on your laptop:
+- Click the green "Clone or Download" button
+- Click "Download Zip"
+- Extract this file someplace familiar (we recommend Desktop)

-To run these lessons on your laptop, clone the repo on your laptop command line:
+If you are a Git user, clone the repo on your laptop command line:
 ```
 git clone https://github.com/dlab-berkeley/python-fundamentals.git
 ```